jedie/cli-base-utilities/README.md

 ╭─ subcommands ──────────────────────────────────────────────────────────────────────────────────╮
 │ {shell-completion,update-readme-history,version}                                               │
 │     shell-completion                                                                           │
-│                   Setup shell completion for this CLI (Currently only for bash shell)          │ │     update-readme-history                                                                      │ │                   Update project history base on git commits/tags in README.md Will always     │ │                   exist with exit code 0 because changed README is auto added to git.          │
+│                   Setup shell completion for this CLI                                          │ │     update-readme-history                                                                      │
+│                   Update project history base on git commits/tags in README.md Will always     │
+│                   exist with exit code 0 because changed README is auto added to git.          │